-Hive Deployment and Operations
+Hive Deployment and Operations#

 ❗️ Important:

-Introduction to Hive
+Introduction to Hive#

-What is Hive?
+What is Hive?#

 Hive is like a friendly translator that helps you talk to your big data.
 Imagine you have a massive library filled with books (data), but they’re all written in different languages.
-You want to ask questions about the books, but you don’t speak those languages.
+You want to ask questions about the books but don’t speak those languages.
 Hive steps in to help!
 It allows you to use SQL (Structured Query Language), which is a common language for databases, to interact with your data stored in Hadoop, a framework for storing and processing large data sets.

-• It allows querying the data stored on HDFS with a SQL-like language.
+- It allows querying the data stored on HDFS with a SQL-like language.

-• Created by Facebook.
+- Created by Facebook.
 Handed over Apache community.

-• It processes structured data that can be stored in a table.
+- It processes structured data that can be stored in a table.

-• It uses engines like: MapReduce, Tez or Spark.
+- It uses engines like MapReduce, Tez, or Spark.

-• It supports many different file formats: Parquet, Sequence, ORC, Text, etc.
+- It supports many different file formats: Parquet, Sequence, ORC, Text, etc.

 ❗️ Important:

-• Hive is not a database.
+- Hive is not a database.

-• HiveQL is not standard SQL.
+- HiveQL is not standard SQL.
 Should not expect everything as in SQL.

-Why was Hive Built?
+Why was Hive Built?#

 In the early days of Hadoop, data analysts and scientists had to write complex and lengthy MapReduce Java programs to analyze data.
-This was time-consuming, error-prone, and required a deep understanding of programming languages like Java or Python.Hive was built to simplify this process.
-It provides a familiar SQL-like interface that allows users to query and analyze data without needing to write complex code.
-This makes it easier for data analysts, scientists, and even business users to work with Big Data, without requiring extensive programming knowledge.
+This was time-consuming, error-prone, and required a deep understanding of programming languages like Java or Python.
+Hive was built to simplify this process.
+It provides a familiar SQL-like interface that allows users to query and analyze data without writing complex code.
+This makes it easier for data analysts, scientists, and even business users to work with Big Data without requiring extensive programming knowledge.

-How does Hive Work?
+How does Hive Work?#

 Hive works by converting your SQL queries into a series of MapReduce jobs that run on Hadoop.
-Let’s break this down with a simple example:Imagine you run a bookstore and have a massive spreadsheet (your data) that lists all your books, their authors, prices, and sales numbers.
-You want to find out which books by a specific author sold the most copies last year.
+Let’s break this down with a simple example: Imagine you run a bookstore and have a massive spreadsheet (your data) that lists all your books, their authors, prices, and sales numbers.
+You want to discover which books by a specific author sold the most copies last year.
 With Hive, you can write a simple SQL query like:

 SELECT title, SUM(sales) FROM books WHERE author = 'J.K.
 Rowling' AND year = 2022 GROUP BY title ORDER BY SUM(sales) DESC;

 When you run this query, Hive translates it into a series of steps that Hadoop understands (MapReduce jobs), processes the data, and then gives you the results.
-This way, you don’t need to worry about the complex underlying processes; you just get the information you need quickly and efficiently.In summary, Hive acts as a bridge between you and your data, making it easier to ask questions and get answers without needing to dive into the complexities of Hadoop.
-It’s like having a knowledgeable assistant who can not only find the information you need but also present it in a way that’s easy to understand.
+This way, you don’t need to worry about the complex underlying processes; you get the information you need quickly and efficiently.
+In summary, Hive acts as a bridge between you and your data, making it easier to ask questions and get answers without needing to dive into the complexities of Hadoop.
+It’s like having a knowledgeable assistant who can find the information you need and present it in a way that’s easy to understand.

-Hive Architecture
+Hive Architecture#

 The following are the major components of Apache Hive Architecture.

-• Driver: The Driver is like a manager.
+- Driver: The Driver is like a manager.
 It creates a session, receives instructions from the user, and monitors the execution process.
 It also keeps track of the metadata (information about the data) while running queries.

-• Compiler: The Compiler is like a translator.
+- Compiler: The Compiler is like a translator.
 It takes the HiveQL query (a question written in Hive’s language) and converts it into a plan that Hadoop MapReduce can understand.
 It breaks down the query into smaller steps and creates a roadmap for execution.

-• Executor: The Executor is like a team leader.
+- Executor: The Executor is like a team leader.
 It takes the optimized plan and works with Hadoop to execute it.
 It ensures that all the necessary tasks are completed and in the right order.

-Hive Operations
+Hive Operations#

-Starting Hive Services
+Starting Hive Services#

 docker ps --format 'table {{.ID}}\t{{.Names}}\t{{.Status}}'